29 Breathtaking Australia Bucket List Experiences

 It is very important to make sure not to touch or feed the quokkas.

 To get to Rottnest Island, catch a short 30-minute ferry ride from the harbourside town of Fremantle.
-When visiting Rottnest Island, the best way to explore the island’s 63 beautiful beaches is by bicycle.
+When visiting Rottnest Island, the best way to explore the island’s 63 beautiful beaches is by bicycle or if you prefer, segway.

 Contributed by Tess from Tessomewhere